-Initially motivated by a deep wound, I soon found out that self portraits have a therapeutic quality to them.
-And they became a big part of my journey towards a healthier self-perception.
+Initially motivated by a deep wound, I soon found out that self-portraits have a therapeutic quality to them.
+And they became a big part of my journey toward a healthier self-perception.

-Many other artists in this genre equally use the term ‘self portrait therapy’ – because we have all experienced what it can do to you.
-Art can heal you.
+Many other artists in this genre equally use the term ‘self-portrait therapy’ because we can all relate to the beneficial effects of photographing yourself.

 By stepping in front of your camera, alone, with nobody else, you enter a very intimate space.

 The facade comes off.
 It’s only you and the camera.
 You are watching yourself.

 In this sacred space, hidden parts of yourself may come up that you did not even realize you had within you.
 You may experience strong emotions, you get to explore different identities.